tlourey/tlourey.github.io/pages/microsoft-teams-tips.md

 > [!WARNING] Still reading
 > I'm still reading about this section so its still a bit of a work in progress.

+> [!TIP] Set up Mailboxes first
+> all of the below steps and info may be slightly easier if you have already started entering metadata using the `Set-Place` command from the Exchange PowerShell for your meeting rooms, etc.

 <https://learn.microsoft.com/en-au/microsoftteams/rooms/bookable-desks>\
 <https://learn.microsoft.com/en-au/powershell/module/teams/new-csteamsworklocationdetectionpolicy?view=teams-ps>\
 <https://learn.microsoft.com/en-au/microsoft-365/places/configure-desk-booking?branch=main#configure-desk-pools>\